 And sometimes that presentation includes the Luminous Pariah pumping up the crowd to Macklemore’s song “Thrift Shop” in a faux fur coat, sailor hat and bejeweled speedo.

 After a recent show a crowd was gathering on the sidewalks outside of Rockwell recounting what they had just experienced.
 Ben Lyman was one of the men who attended the show that night.

 “I just saw some really amazing Boylesque.
 It’s interpretive dance and a story told through a more risqué sort of dance –some people connote it with strip tease, but it’s different it’s a lot more artful and sometimes you put your clothes on rather than taking them off ,” says Ben Lyman.

-Harper says he crafts his shows to be more than just entertainment.
+The Luminous Pariah says he crafts his shows to be more than just entertainment.

 Paris Original cites the group’s ability to tell a range of stories onstage, giving people some of what they might expect from a show like this “and even some things people didn’t know they wanted to look at,” says Paris Original.